 Keep in mind that insurance companies are only required to pay reasonable and necessary medical expenses.
 Insurance adjusters know how to spot “accident doctors” who run up big medical bills with extra tests and questionable “treatments” for relatively minor injuries.
 The adjuster can reject the excessive costs, and you will be stuck with the bills.

-Replacement services include hiring help with child care, yard care, and other activities you can’t do while recovering from your injuries.
+Replacement services include hiring help with child care, yard maintenance, and other activities you can’t do while recovering from your injuries.
 Get receipts for all hired help, even someone hired to walk your dog.

 Again, your medical records should corroborate the physical limitations that keep you from doing your usual tasks.
 It’s a good idea to discuss your need for help with your doctor.

 You are still entitled to injury damages even if you are elderly or have a preexisting condition that made your injury worse than it might have been for someone else.
 Continue to collect evidence to support your slip and fall claim, and include evidence and witness testimony to show you would have been enjoying the activities of daily living but for the negligence of the property owner.